isomerpages/moe-kuochuansec/_direct-school-admission/Performing Arts/Concert Band.md

 music by ear, and coordinating with others in making music together.</p>
 <p>We welcome passionate, talented and committed individuals who want to
 join the KCPSS Band to make music that moves and inspires!</p>
-<p>For more information on the programme, please visit</p>
-<p><a href="https://www.kuochuanpresbyteriansec.moe.edu.sg/the-kuo-chuan-experience/co-curricular-activities-cca/performing-arts/symphonic-band/" rel="noopener noreferrer nofollow" target="_blank">Concert Band</a>
+<p>For more information on the programme, please visit <a href="https://www.kuochuanpresbyteriansec.moe.edu.sg/the-kuo-chuan-experience/co-curricular-activities-cca/performing-arts/symphonic-band/" rel="noopener noreferrer nofollow" target="_blank">Concert Band</a>
 </p>
-<h3>What are we looking for?</h3>
+<h4>What are we looking for?</h4>
 <p>We are looking for applicants with:</p>
 <ul data-tight="true" class="tight">
 <li>